 Menu

-At the end of this e-learning training program given in English, students will have acquired the necessary skills to professionally train apprentice circus artists.
+At the end of this training program, students will have acquired the necessary skills to professionally train apprentice circus artists.
 Employment prospects are varied, ranging from preparatory and higher education circus arts training to continuing education for professional circus artists.

 Program structure